hernandito/MACH/README.md

 * Create NZBGet module to use instead of SabNZBd.
 * Create a Plex module...Emby?
 * An easier way to configure user settings that do not involve config.php
-* Better setup for the following features (currently require hard coding):
+* Better setup for the following features (currently require hard coding): IP Camera Setup; Calibre Integration; User's shortcuts.php and bookmarks.php; Weather and Time
-** IP Camera Setup
-- Calibre Integration
-- User's shortcuts.php and bookmarks.php
-- Weather and Time